The Scriptures

 Other (non-canonical) Works

-While other works can be useful for instruction and may provide some degree of spiritual enrichment, we reject the use of other writings to establish Christian doctrine or religious practices with the same authority as Scripture.
-This is most clearly the case when those other writings stand in direct contradiction to the pure Word of God.
+While other works can be useful for instruction and may provide some degree of spiritual enrichment, we reject the use of other writings or traditions of men to establish Christian doctrine or religious practices with the same authority as Scripture.
+For more on this, see Sola Scriptura.
+This is most clearly the case when those other writings stand in direct contradiction to the pure Word of God or when those other practices obscure the pure Gospel of our Lord Jesus Christ.